Skip to content

 Importers sourcing photographic or cinematographic goods from Germany face specific tariff considerations, with approximately $252B in total bilateral trade.

-Photographic or Cinematographic Goods (HTS Chapter 37) carry an average MFN duty rate of 3% in addition to the Section 122 tariff.
+Photographic or Cinematographic Goods (HTS Chapter 37) carry an average MFN duty rate of 3%, which is absorbed into — not added on top of — the EU deal's 15% all-inclusive ceiling.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Germany.

 Key products in HTS Chapter 37 imported from Germany include Photographic film, Instant print film, Photographic paper, Photographic chemicals, X-ray film, and Cinematographic film.